kronos455/stunning-raspberry-waffle/index.md

 ## Preface
 This page explains how I put together the Raspberry Pi 3 Bramble.
 Because I didn't know any Linux command line when I first started, this recipe may sound condescendingly basic for anyone with basic Linux skills.
+However, I really want to keep the recipe as simple as possible to allow the most number of interested people to be able to replicate what I've done.

+Let me know of any typos or anything else you feel this recipe is missing.
+This document might be a work-in-progress for a little while.
+I'm open to constructive criticism.

+## Supplies

+Raspberry PI 3 B's: I used 4.
+I've seen clusters built with as few as 2.
+The sky's the limit if you want to do more.
+USB Power Source: I used a 5-port power source.
+Just make sure your power source is a minimum of 2.5 amps per port.
+More on this later.

 ## Welcome to GitHub Pages